astropy/astropy/docs/nddata/index.rst

 `astropy.nddata` provides:

-+ The `~astropy.nddata.NDDataBase` metaclass to define an astropy-wide interface to N-dimensional data sets while allowing flexibility in how those datasets are represented internally.
++ The `~astropy.nddata.NDDataBase` metaclass to define an astropy-wide interface to gridded N-dimensional data sets while allowing flexibility in how those datasets are represented internally.
-+ The `~astropy.nddata.NDData` class, which provides a basic container for N-dimensional datasets.
++ The `~astropy.nddata.NDData` class, which provides a basic container for gridded N-dimensional datasets.
 + Several mixin classes for adding functionality to `~astropy.nddata.NDData` containers.